 As soon as you can, after an allergic reaction, you must recall and write down everything you’ve consumed in the 48 hours prior to the reaction.
 Keep the packaging of all the foods and drink that you consumed during this time that were bought from a retailer.
 If you still have any food left-over, keep that too.

-If you ate out at a cafe or restaurant in the past 48 hours, keep those receipts to provide as evidence.
+If you ate out at a cafe or were allergic to food in a restaurant in the past 48 hours, keep those receipts to provide as evidence.

 Get in touch with the retailer or dining establishment and let them know that their failure to inform you or to properly label their products resulted in your allergic reaction.